b240/Workflows/demo/Qbox/Readme.md

 * `workflow.swift`: An initial workflow file that simply creates one Qbox context on a communicator of size 2
 * `qbox.tcl`: Some Tcl glue code
 * `make-package.tcl`: Boilerplate script to make the Swift package
+* `qbox-1.63.5-swift.diff`: The patch against Qbox 1.63.5 to make a shared library

 # Usage: